maxfierke/hcl.cr/README.md

 # hcl.cr

-A general-purpose HCL parser written in Crystal.
+A general-purpose HCL2 parser written in Crystal.
 Does not make any domain assumptions.
-Supports the standard HCL types, including blocks and lists.
-Does not support functions.
+Aims to supports the standard HCL2 types and map to the HCL2 informational model.

+This is considered a work-in-progress, though may work already for simple HCL2 documents that don't depend on any dynamic evaluation (function calls, variables, interpolation)

 ## Installation